Have Questions? We Have Answers!

 The Board of Selectmen and Finance Committee contemplated using either bond proceeds (i.e. debt) or “free cash” (which is unrestricted available funds held by the Town) to cover the project costs.
 Both the Board of Selectmen and Finance Committee elected to bond the $850,000 in order to take advantage of historically low interest rates and to allow the Town to instead apply a significant amount of “free cash” to reduce the tax rate in FY2018.
 The bond will be repaid over 20-years and the total cost to the Town in the first year will be approximately $65,000, which is only 0.1% of the Town’s $67,000,000 operating budget.
 The cost to the Town decreases each year thereafter.

 Prior Town Meeting Votes did not appropriate money for the Rail Trail.
-Why is funding now required?
+Why was funding in 2017 required?

-The design and engineering of the trail is needed now to identify the precise location of the 10-foot wide recreational easement to be acquired.
-Once the recreational easements are secured, the town will be eligible for the federal, state, and non-profit grants for the construction of the stone dust trail – the same grants used by other towns to fund the construction of their rail trails.
+The design and engineering of the trail is needed to identify the precise location of the recreational easement to be acquired.
+Once the recreational easements are secured, the town will be eligible for the federal, state, and non-profit grants for the construction of the trail – the same grants used by other towns to fund the construction of their rail trails.